What It's All

 competitors actually use special equipment.)

-Turns out, I synched our
+Turns out, I incorrectly synched our

-leg... nice job Stace!
+leg... woops!
 Toward then end of the

 rally we compensated for the lost minute and were able

-to make an ECZ within 0.02 minutes.
+to make an ECZ within :00.02 minutes (or 1.2 seconds).

 Subsequently, we finished